encolajs/encolajs-enforma/docs/quick-start.md

 EncolaJS Enforma offers multiple ways to build your forms, allowing you to choose the approach that best fits your needs:

-1. **Field-based Rendering**: As shown in the example above, you explicitly declare each field component, giving you precise control over layout and field placement.
+1. **[Field-based Rendering](/examples/fields.md)**: As shown in the example above, you explicitly declare each field component, giving you precise control over layout and field placement.

-2. **Schema-based Rendering**: Define your form structure as a JavaScript object, which is great for dynamic forms or when you want to separate form structure from presentation.
+2. **[Schema-based Rendering](/examples/schema-only.md)**: Define your form structure as a JavaScript object, which is great for dynamic forms or when you want to separate form structure from presentation.
+3. **[Mixed Mode](examples/mixed-form.md)**: Combine different approaches as needed, such as using schema-defined fields alongside explicit field components.

-3. **Headless Mode**: For complete UI control, use the headless components that provide behavior without enforcing any specific design.
+4. **[Headless Mode](/examples/headless-components.md)**: For complete UI control, use the headless components that provide behavior without enforcing any specific design.

-4. **Mixed Mode**: Combine different approaches as needed, such as using schema-defined fields alongside explicit field components.

-## Live Demo Examples

-To see these different rendering modes in action, check out our examples:

-- [Field-based Form Example](/examples/fields.md) - Forms built with explicit field components
-- [Schema-based Form Example](/examples/schema-only.md) - Forms defined entirely by a schema object
-- [Headless Components Example](/examples/headless-components.md) - Forms with complete UI freedom
-- [Mixed Form Example](/examples/mixed-form.md) - Combining different rendering approaches

-Each example includes source code, explanations, and a live demo to help you understand how to implement these patterns in your own applications.
+Each example includes source code with explanations, and a live demo.

 ### Next Steps